 City University London,

-Profile The City Law School is one of London’s major law schools offering an impressive range of academic and professional courses.
-The School was the fi rst law school in London to educate students and practitioners at all stages of legal education.
 The School’s prestigious Graduate Diploma in Law (GDL) has an unrivalled reputation within the profession and was one of the first courses for non-law graduates.
 The Graduate Enty LLB (GE LLB) enables non-law graduates to gain an LLB in just two years.
-Both courses enable progression to the required professional legal skills courses - the Legal Practice Course (LPC) or the Bar Professional Training Course (BPTC), both taught at our Gray’s Inn Place campus, as well as the opportunity to become more specialised, by studying for a Masters of Law (LLM).
+Both courses enable progession to the required professional legal skills courses - the Legal Practice Course (LPC) or the Bar Professional Training Course (BPTC), both taught at our Gray’s Inn Place campus, as well as the opportunity to become more specialised, by studying for a Master of Laws (LLM).

 There are two City BPTC routes: the first leads to a Postgraduate Diploma through successful completion of the BPTC assessments.
 The second leads to a LLM and eligibility for Call to the Bar of England and Wales by successful completion of the BPTC assessments and a dissertation.